sadeq221/SocialMedia/README.md

 The project is coverd by lots of tests using django test framework.
 This tests are written for views, models and urls and are designed to verify that valid and invalid scenarios are handled correctly.
 They are written into separate files; test_views.py, test_urls.py and test_models.py.
 In each file the tests are coded into classes, each class is meant to handle the related operations.
 For expamle, in test_views.py, all the comment-related tests are written into a class called "TestCommentViews".
 By using this approach, the test are gonna be more clean, readable and well-designed.

+## /chat
+This is the second app which let users communicate with each other using channels and web sockets.
+More detailed explanations about this app are comming soon ...